 Following the day's play, all the teams gather afterwards for presentations and enjoy a good night out as only IRFU Volkswagen Tag can provide.

-There will be three Beach Tag Festivals held in Summer 2013, which provides the perfect weekend away for you and your teammates.
+There will be two Beach Tag Festivals held in Summer 2016, which provides the perfect weekend away for you and your teammates.

 Further details of these Festivals are available in Beach Tag section of http://www.irfutag.ie/